 Carla Peterson received her spiritual direction training and certificate through the Shalem Institute for Spiritual Formation in 2008.
 Participating in peer spiritual direction since 2002 has nurtured her love for deep listening to the Holy One, others and self.
 More formal peer supervision has helped form her practice of spiritual direction.
 She has been providing spiritual direction herself since 2006.
 Her great joy is to listen to people as they talk about and reflect on their spiritual life, while she and that person also listen for the “voice” of Spirit.
 Carla’s background includes being a psychotherapist for 22 years in a practice focused on healing from life traumas.
 She is also a certified practitioner of Healing Touch Spiritual Ministry.
 Carla has a heartfelt enthusiasm for helping people grow in God and transform their lives towards greater wholeness and joy.
 She a member of the Holy Wisdom Sunday Assembly and is an Oblate of Holy Wisdom Monastery.

 Spiritual guidance provides companionship for

 the spiritual journey

 In spiritual guidance sessions, it is essential to trust your instincts and to remain open.
 Your guide may introduce new methods of prayer or forms of expression, such as journaling or drawing.
 They will ask you to speak honestly and they will be responsive to your unique spiritual path.

 Wherever you are in your spiritual journey, guidance can help you notice and respond to God’s presence, deepening your connection to the sacred.

 Making an appointment

-Spiritual guides at Holy Wisdom Monastery are available by appointment.
+Spiritual guides at Holy Wisdom Monastery are available by appointment made in advance.
 For more information contact Monica Jefcoat at email@example.com, 608-836-1631, x158.